Ezward/Esp32CameraRover2/README.md

 - Map representation and path planning
 - Traffic sign and traffic light recognition (TensorFlow.js)
 - Obstacle recognition and avoidance (Tensorflow.js)

+### What would you like to see?
+- Ddd an enhancement request to the github issues.
+That can begin the discussion.
+It would be great to know how you want to use the rover.
+- Before you add a new issue, please search the current issues to see if there is one that covers your concern.
+If there is, add to that discussion.
+Thanks.